ronnieholm/Bugfree.NemLogIn/README.md

    Now IISExpress to respond to any domain on port 20002, not just https://localhost:20002.

-## Develop locally by using the OIOSAML.Net local IdP:
+## Develop locally by using the OIOSAML.Net local IdP

 During service provider development, continuously having to log into the NemLog-in test IdP is a hassle.
-Instead, either use the local identity provider.
-This way, any assertion returned by the actual NemLog-in IdP can be changed in a moment, exercising different code paths.
+Instead, use the local identity provider.
+This way, any assertion returned by the actual NemLog-in IdP can be changed in a moment, possibly exercising different code paths.

 ## Updating the metadata file for a new service provider